-Unfortunately, there aren’t any steps or guidelines in place to become an ESG company.
+Unfortunately, no steps or guidelines exist to become an ESG company.
 Virtually anyone of them can claim this very ”exclusive” membership.
-It isn’t even necessary to meet all 3 factors.
+It isn’t even necessary to meet all three factors.

-Only 1 can be enough.
+Only one can be enough.
 We can take the example of any energy company.
 Although it pollutes the waters and air around us, it is developing and investing in green energies.

-Some funds have a significant portion of their investments in companies that have little to do with ESG.
+Some funds have a significant portion of their investments in companies with little to do with ESG.
 But we could see a shift towards ESG investing.

 Investing in ESG